cakephp/docs/en/orm/table-objects.rst

 You can also use a table's event manager to bind listeners in.

-When using callback methods you should remember that behavior listeners are fired before model callbacks are.
+When using callback methods you should remember that behavior listeners are fired after table callbacks are.

 To add an event listener to a Table class or Behavior simply implement the method signatures as described below.
+See the :doc:`/core-libraries/events` for more detail on how to use the events subsystem.

 beforeFind
 ----------